karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

   }
 ```

-The setting above starts the randomized hyper-parameter tuning as part of the process-flow in <span class='module'>OSSL_mlmodel.py</span>.
-The parameter _fraction_ defines the cross-validation fraction, _nIterSearch_ is the total number of randomized search over the total hyper-parameter space defined (set in a separate file as explained below), the number in _n_best_report_ is the number of the highest ranking tunings that are reported and saved with the results.
+The setting above starts the randomised hyper-parameter tuning as part of the process-flow in <span class='module'>OSSL_mlmodel.py</span>.
+The parameter _fraction_ defines the cross-validation fraction, _nIterSearch_ is the total number of randomised search over the total hyper-parameter space defined (set in a separate file as explained below), the number _n_best_report_ is the number of the highest ranking tunings that are reported and saved with the results.
 The tuning is repeated independently for each combination of regressor and target feature.

-The parameterizatin of the randomized tuning must be set in a separate json file, linked under the "input" tag of the json command file:
+The parameterisation of the randomised tuning must be set in a separate json file, linked under the "input" tag of the json command file:

 ```
 "input": {
-    "jsonSpectraDataFilePath": "/path/to/arranged-data/visnir/project/data-visnir_source_b0-b1_bw.json",
+    ...
-    "jsonSpectraParamsFilePath": "/path/to/arranged-data/visnir/project/params-visnir_source_b0-b1_bw.json",
+    ...
     "hyperParameterRandomTuning": "/path/to/hyper-param-random-tuning.json",
     "hyperParameterExhaustiveTuning": "/path/to/hyper-param-exhaustive-tuning.json"
   }
 ```

-The json command file defining the randomized tuning (_hyper-param-random-tuning.json_) can be located anywhere on your machine and can be used across different projects.
+The json command file defining the randomised tuning (_hyper-param-random-tuning.json_) can be located anywhere on your machine and can be used across different projects.
 The default randomised search command file looks like this:

 ```
 {